ecell-woxsen/ecell_report/README.md

 - Styling is centralized in `app/globals.css` with brand colors, status colors, radius/shadow scales, animations, skeletons, and shared card/glass utilities.
 - The app uses the App Router only.
 There is no `pages/` directory.
 - The report viewer creates Excel files in the browser with `xlsx-js-style` and PDFs with `jspdf` plus `jspdf-autotable`.
+- The report editor compresses oversized image attachments to WebP or attempts gzip compression before upload; files must still be 3 MB or smaller once stored.
 - There is no automated test suite in the repo yet.

 ## Deployment Checklist